priolo/jon-template/README.md

 The AUTH is not complete (a matter of time ...
 I'll finish it)!
 It is managed by the STORE `auth` [here](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/stores/auth/store.js)

-### JWT
+### JWT (JSON Web Token)

-How does it work?
+#### How does it work?
-This is a `token` (ie an" identifier string ") that the server gives to the client when the client logs in successfully.
+This is a `token` (ie an "identifier string") that the server gives to the client when the client logs in successfully.

-At this point the client at each subsequent request no longer has to authenticate.
+At this point the client at each subsequent request no longer has to authenticate,
-But it just puts the `token` in the HEADER of the HTTP request.
+but it just puts the `token` in the **HEADER** of the HTTPS request.

+Or the server puts the `token` in an **HttpOnly COOKIE**, and will find it on every request.
+In this case javascript will not be able to access the `token` *(more secure)*

 The server seeing the correct `token` and assumes that that HTTP request was made by someone who has already passed authentication.
 Furthermore, the server, with the `token` as a key, is able to retrieve the user's data.
-The `token` can be revoked or have an" expiration "forcing the client to re-authenticate to generate a new` token`.
+The `token` have an "expiration" forcing the client to re-authenticate to generate a new `token`.
+Of course you have to use an HTTPS connection to be safe.

+Assuming you want to implement the token in the HEADER:
 The ajax plugin includes the `token` if available [here](https://github.com/priolo/jon-template/blob/be1ebdb0cacdd049d0a6c78bf88dc0c152e4b55/src/plugins/AjaxService.js#L52)
 ```js
 import { getStoreAuth } from "../stores/auth"